Barry Soper: Shane Jones' harsh words for Fonterra seem justified

 So Fonterra's a cash cow for the suits but little more than Mycoplasma bovis for the gumboots down on the farm.

-And in fairness to the self-proclaimed 'Prince of the Provinces' Shane Jones, his harsh words for Fonterra seem justified.
-The Regional Development Minister had another of his rants saying dairy farmers are expected to transition from greenhouse gas emitters to climate changers without achieving business surpluses, let alone having enough to put bread on the table.
+And in fairness to the self-proclaimed "Prince of the Provinces" Shane Jones, his harsh words for Fonterra seem justified.
+The Regional Development Minister had another of his rants, saying dairy farmers are expected to transition from greenhouse gas emitters to climate changers without achieving business surpluses, let alone having enough to put bread on the table.

 There are no surpluses in Fonterra, Jones laments, other than the fat, obscene pay packets that are continually being paid to people who haven't earned them but are still paid them.